-Ginger seasoned chip was the most preferred among the selected crisps variants and was the choice of 52.2 % of 152 consumers surveyed.
-However, the mean acceptability score assigned was not significantly different among the two samples, although the ginger flavoured chips had a higher mean ratingof 6.5 (Table 4).
-This observation verifies the results of the sensory evaluation conducted prior to the consumer preference survey, which also had acceptability scores not being significantly different between these two samples.
+Ginger seasoned crisp was the most preferred among the selected crisps variants and was the choice of 52.2 % of 158 consumers surveyed.
+However, the mean acceptability score assigned was not significantly different (p>0.05) among the two samples, although the ginger flavoured crisps had a higher mean rating of 6.5 (Table 4).
+This observation verifies the results of the sensory evaluation conducted prior to the consumer acceptability survey, which also had acceptability scores not being significantly different (p>0.05) between these two samples.

-Chi square test (Table 3) indicated that preference for the two yam crisps was significantly different (p<0.05) between males and females with a majority of females liking shrimp seasoned crisp most and males preferring ginger seasoned crisps most.
-Apart from gender, no clear trend in preference was established for the fried yam crisps with respect to the other demographic indices.
+Chi square test indicated that acceptability of the two yam crisps was significantly different (p < 0.05) between males and females with a majority of females liking shrimp seasoned crisps most and males preferring ginger seasoned crisps most(Table 3).
+Apart from gender, no clear trend in acceptability was established for the fried yam crisps with respect to the other demographic indices.
 Consumers with different social status rated the crisps similarly, an observation which indicates that the developed yam crisps would be widely acceptable, regardless of demographic status.